Bull Markets, Explained

 What Is a Bull Market?

-When asset prices generally rise over time, the upward trend is known as a bull market.
+A bull market is broadly defined as a period during which asset prices rise over time.
 The traditional benchmark for identifying a bull market is an increase of 20% or more in a market index over a two-month period.
 For example, stock experts might look closely at the Dow Jones Industrial Average (DJIA) or the S&P 500 to determine whether a bull market exists.

 Bull markets can imply that the economy is in good shape, with unemployment low and new jobs being created.
 Investors tend to view a bull market favorably because it suggests that stock prices may continue to rise over the long term.
 People who buy stocks early in a bull market may benefit later from the investments’ significant price appreciation.